 Bobbie Sue un–bungeed the goat and lured him off the car with a pop-tart she found in the pocket of her bathrobe.
 She wrenched the screen door open and marched in, Red Angus snuffling along behind her.

 Sprocket was lying on the floor in his underwear.
 The trailer was in worse shape than usual — the poker table had been wedged into the tiny efficiency kitchen and half-empty bottles littered most of the horizontal surfaces.

 “Wake up, Sprocket.”
 She nudged him with a flamingo-clad toe.

 Red Angus shuffled into the kitchen.
 A metallic crunching sound followed, but Bobbie Sue ignored it.
 She prodded Sprocket again.

 He tried to sit up.
-“I must be seeing things,” he mumbled, rubbing his eyes.
-He squinted at his kitchen–poker-table.
-“That’s a weird place for a goat.”
+“I must be having delusi…nations again,” he mumbled, squinting at his kitchen–poker-table.
+“Looks like a goat.”

 “I want Stetson’s ring back.”

 “I’m offering you a deal.
 Give me the ring, and I’ll let you keep the goat.”

 “I don’t want a goat!
 For fark’s sake, he’s eating my poker table.”

 “Okay, here’s a better deal.
 Give me the ring, or I’ll abandon Red Angus in your kitchen.”